We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 These are all features we integrate into SEON’s Sense platform, designed to give you the full power of a machine learning engine, and the most intuitive dashboard to control it.

-Don’t Let a Bad Fraud Prevention System Hurt Your Business
+Don’t Let a Bad Fraud Management System Hurt Your Business

-Fraud prevention systems come in many shapes and forms these days, which is why you have to be more vigilant than ever before choosing yours.
+Fraud protection tools come in many shapes and forms these days, which is why you have to be more vigilant than ever before choosing yours.
 Does it let you enrich data?
 Are the rules too rigid to really help?
 And will it create too many false positives that will eventually damage your business?

 Answering these questions is just the beginning.
 You’ll then need to look at scaling options, pricing models, and advanced features.
-But hopefully, this guide on false positives will help you get a better idea of how to find the best fraud prevention system for your needs.
+But hopefully, this guide on false positives will help you get a better idea of how to find the best technology and performance for your needs.